7 Best Smartwatches for Firefighters: (2026 Guide & Reviews)

 I wore the T‑Rex 3 on several volunteer shifts where we used basic gear.

-I was impressed that it kept working after bumping into door frames and getting sprayed with hose water.
+I was impressed that it kept working after bumping into door frames and getting sprayed with water from a hose.

 The battery lasted about two weeks of on‑and‑off use with GPS turned on for training runs.